GerHobbelt/owemdjee/README.md

 - [QuickJS-C++-Wrapper](./QuickJS-C++-Wrapper)
 - [QuickJS-C++-Wrapper2](../QuickJS-C++-Wrapper2)
 - [QuickJS](./QuickJS)
+- [randen](../randen): What if we could default to attack-resistant random generators without excessive CPU cost?
+We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
+This is made possible by AES hardware acceleration and a large Feistel permutation.
 - [rapidJSON](./rapidJSON)
 - [re2](./re2)
 - [replxx](./replxx) -- REPL CLI component: `readline` simile for REPL/interactive runs in a CLI
 - [resumable-assert](./resumable-assert)
 - [scantailor](./scantailor) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the *ScanTailor Featured* and *ScanTailor Enhanced* versions, brings new ones and fixes.
 ScanTailor is an interactive post-processing tool for scanned pages.
 It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
 - [ScriptX](./ScriptX/) -- wrapper for V8, QuickJS, Lua, Python, ...
+- [Sealighter](../Sealighter): Sysmon-Like research tool for ETW: helps non-developers dive into researching Event Tracing for Windows (ETW) and Windows PreProcessor Tracing (WPP).
 - [sentence-tokenizer](./sentence-tokenizer) -- text tokenization
 - [sentencepiece](./sentencepiece) -- text tokenization
 - [shoco](./shoco) -- a fast compressor for short strings
+- [SilkETW](../SilkETW): SilkETW & SilkService are flexible C# wrappers for ETW, they are meant to abstract away the complexities of ETW and give people a simple interface to perform research and introspection.
+While both projects have obvious defensive (and offensive) applications they should primarily be considered as research tools.
 - [smhasher](../smhasher) -- benchmark and collection of fast hash functions for symbol tables or hash tables.
 - ~~[snappy](./snappy)~~
 - [snmalloc](./snmalloc) -- a high-performance allocator.